In this article

 • Electronics and equipment (laptops, printers, scanners, etc.)

-If your organization actually creates a product—whether to sell or donate—your operational budget would also include associated costs, such as the cost of materials or components.
+If your organization actually creates a product—whether to sell or donate—your operational budget also includes associated costs, like materials or components.

 As a note, operating budgets also often include personnel, functional, and administrative expenses, which we’ve broken out below for more detail.